dominik-sagebiel/spatial-registration-benchmark/README.md

 pathology images (DAPI, H&E), as part of a Bachelor's thesis on scalable spatial omics data integration.

-> Naming note: this repo will likely grow a C++/libtorch reimplementation
-> and an R (Rcpp) wrapper package in later phases.
-Renaming the repo later
-> is safe and doesn't affect history — GitHub also redirects the old name
-> for a while after a rename.

 ## What this benchmarks

 Given two grayscale images, each script: